|

 Oligoclase, Orthoclase, Sanidine

-of the Feldspar family.
-Faceted Anorthite gems are always
+intermediate member.
+Faceted Anorthite gems are almost

-small.
-Although Anorthite is a widely distributed rock-forming
+small and although Anorthite is a widely distributed rock-forming

 mineral, gem quality crystals are quite rare.